 PreventionGenetics is committed to providing the highest quality genetic testing to all patients.
 Our philosophy is that genetic testing should enhance the quality of clinical care for the patient and be affordable to everyone.

 Processing medical insurance claims may be challenging and time consuming.
 Many insurance companies require prior authorizations in order to determine whether genetic testing is medically necessary and will be a covered service under the patient's plan.
-PreventionGenetics' billing department is available to assist clients with pre-verifications/pre-authorizations.
+PreventionGenetics' billing department is available to assist clients with benefit investigations.

 It is important for patients to understand that insurance claims may not cover all costs of genetic testing and they may be financially responsible for some or all of the cost of testing.
 The patient is responsible for any portion of the test fee not covered by the insurance company for any reason including, but not limited to, co-payments, co-insurance, unmet deductibles, or non-covered services.
 This may be true even if prior authorization was obtained as prior authorization does not guarantee payment by the insurance company for the service provided.

 Prior authorizations can take some time to obtain depending on each individual insurance plan's policy and documentation requirements.
-If a sample is received while pre-authorization is still in process, the DNA will be extracted and testing put on hold until the pre-authorization has been processed.
-Turnaround time for test results begins after the pre-authorization has been processed and approved.
+If a sample is received while a benefit investigation is still in process, the DNA will be extracted and testing put on hold until the benefit investigation has been processed.
+Turnaround time for test results begins after the benefit investigation has been processed and approved.

-We will file a pre-verification/pre-authorization on behalf of the patient with any commercial insurance company and Wisconsin Medicaid.
+We will file a benefit investigation on behalf of the patient with any commercial insurance company and Wisconsin Medicaid.
 Benefits quoted will be based on our status as an out-of-network provider.

 We are in-network (contracted provider) with the following health plans:

 - HealthChoice (State of Oklahoma)